Comment on page

 Allocate no disk space to an index group Setting

 diskSpaceWeightto 0 will result in no disk space being allocated to an index group.
-For example, if you are not going to use traces, then you can stop reserving disk space for this index group and make it available to other index groups with the setting:
+For example, if you are not going to use traces, then you can stop reserving disk space for this index group and make it available to other index groups by setting

 elasticsearchDiskSpaceMB) will be allocated to index groups proportionally based on their configured

 diskSpaceWeight.
-Disk space will be allocated to each index group according to the formula below, this will then be shared between the indices in the index group:
+Disk space will be allocated to each index group according to the formula below, this will then be shared equally between the indicies in the index group (the configured

 # Total disk space allocated to an index group